 Truck drivers of large 18-wheelers are federally mandated to limit the amount of time they operate their trucks in any given day or week for safety reasons.
 Unfortunately, all too often trucking companies or the drivers act irresponsibly, causing drivers to exceed their allowed time in the vehicle.
 When this happens, truckers may become overly exhausted and cause devastating truck accidents that involved other innocent parties, like you.

-If you or someone you love has been involved in an accident with an 18-wheeler and you suspect that the driver worked more hours than is legally allowed, contact an experienced Fort Lauderdale truck accident attorney of the Winston Law Firm, P.A., today by calling 954-475-9666.
+If you or someone you love has been involved in an accident with an 18-wheeler and you suspect that the driver worked more hours than is legally allowed, contact an experienced Florida truck accident attorney of the Winston Law Firm, P.A., today by calling 954-475-9666.
 We believe in fighting to protect the rights and interests of innocent parties harmed by the negligence of truck drivers and their companies.

 Hours a Driver Can Work